Sherry-XLL/Ada2Fair/README.md

 **Ada2Fair** aims to promote two-sided fairness with adaptive weights for providers and customers in recommendation.

-This repository is the official implementation of our paper under review (WSDM'24).
+This repository is the official implementation of our paper under review.

 The implementation of Ada2Fair is based on PyTorch and RecBole.